 360degree arrowdown arrowdownlight arrowleft arrowleftlight arrowright arrowrightlight arrow_top arrowup arrowuplight check circle circlefull close GlobalNetwork data down external facebook facts filter Group_Outline group hamburger head_with_aircraft instagram left linkedin Manufacturing MarketLeader minus person plane plus right Save-Savings search InterestRate Stellplatz-Rad stock ComponentRepair twitter up xing youtube

-Utilizing residual heat from its exhaust gas, the WET technology uses a heat exchanger to vaporize water, which is then injected into the combustor.
-This kind of “wet” combustion slashes nitrogen oxide emissions.
-The water for this purpose is extracted from the exhaust gas by means of a condenser and then separated.
-Fuel consumption, CO2 emissions and contrail formation also decrease.
+The Water-Enhanced Turbofan (WET) aims to utilize residual heat from the engine’s exhaust gas stream and use it together with a steam generator to vaporize water, which is then injected into the combustor.
+Recirculating residual heat promises to increase engine efficiency, while wet combustion should lead to a massive reduction in nitrogen oxide (NOx) emissions.
+The water for this will be extracted from the exhaust gas by means of a condenser and then separated.
+The WET concept should facilitate an overall reduction in fuel consumption, CO2 emissions, NOxemissions, and the formation of contrails.

 You may also be interested in: